-Description of property Gross carrying value (Rs in lacs) Held in the name of Whether promoter, director or their relative or employee Period held - indicate range, where appropriate Reason for not being held in the name of the Company Freehold Land 155.67 Titagarh Shipyard Limited No April 1, 2015 Pursuant to order of Hon'ble National Company Law Tribunal, Kolkata bench passed on July 12, 2016, the erstwhile Titagarh Shipyard Limited got merged with the company with the appointed date as April 1, 2015.
+Description of property Gross carrying value (Rs in lacs) Held in the name of Whether promoter, director or their relative or employee Period held - indicate range, where appropriate Company Freehold Land 155.67 Titagarh Shipyard Limited No April 1, 2015 Pursuant to order of Hon'ble National Company Law Tribunal, Kolkata bench passed on July 12, 2016, the erstwhile Titagarh Shipyard Limited got merged with the company with the appointed date as April 1, 2015.
 The Company is yet to submit an application to the relevant authority for changing the name.
 Freehold Land 4,734.83 M/s Birla Brothers Ltd No April 1, 2019 Pursuant to order of Hon'ble National Company Law Tribunal, Kolkata bench passed on October 1, 2020.
 The erstwhile Cimmco Limited (earlier known as M/ Leasehold Land 19,724.09 Cimmco Birla Limited No April 1, 2019 S Birla Brothers Ltd and subsequently Cimmco Birla Limited) got merged with the company with the appointed date as April 1, 2019.
 The Company has already submitted an application to the relevant authority for changing the name which is pending.